 Away down the coast Pornic has some similarities to La Baule in that its original woodland nine-holes that date from 1912, were expanded in the 1980s with nine new holes (quite linksy with their rippled fairways) and some aquatic hazards added to make a varied and entertaining whole.

 St. Jean de Monts Architect: Y. Bureau.
 18 holes: 5,962m: par 72.

 A mixture of tough, tight holes through the pines and round the lake (including possibly the toughest opening hole in golf?); followed by a pure links back-nine section bordering the seashore.
 Admittedly a bit of a drive from La Baule (an hour at least) but in our opinion, well worthy of the excursion to take on this tough test.

 A fairly new, short course close to the old town of Guerande.
-Designed by its owner, Eric Le Breton, it offers a very rustic challenge with many twists and turns to the layout.
+Designed by its owner, Eric Le Breton a local golf Pro, it offers a very rustic challenge with many twists and turns to the layout.
 No pushover though as the Greens are tiny and shaped liked upturned saucers, the rough is long and there are some ponds and ditches to avoid too.
 Flat terrain so easy to walk, albeit with a couple of long walks from Green to Tee: consider a 36-hole day interspersed with a good lunch in the friendly little Clubhouse.